SYsherley/R_Brain_Voltage_Amplitudes/R_brainwaves_project.md

 SYsherley
 2023-08-17

-## R Markdown

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.
+### Context

+This R Markdown document demonstrates a simplified process for analyzing a brainwave dataset collected from a group of non-native speakers during a linguistic experiment involving speech production.

+The dataset comprises voltage amplitudes recorded from 32 brain regions, spanning from -200 ms to 3,000 ms post-stimulus onset for each speaker.

+The simplified process presented in this document involves checking the potential sources of effects in the brain waves, specifying a potential region-of-interest and time window.
+Then, moving forward to creating a grand averaged line graph plot to visualize the difference between voltage amplitudes elicited by conditions, and finally conducting linear mixed effects models to assess the statistical significance of each factor’s impact on amplitudes within the specified region-of-interest and time window.

-### Analysis procedure:
+### Analysis process:

 1. Import libraries
 2. Load dataset
-3. Permutation test
+3. Permutation test (permu.test())
-4. Line graph
+4. Line graph (ggplot())
 5. Linear Mixed Effects Model

 ``` r